Online Video Poker

 Video Poker Layout

-Less seasoned players will be astonished at how simple it is to play video poker.
+Less-seasoned players will be astonished at how simple it is to play video poker.
 The game is based on five-card draw poker and Jacks or Better is the basis of most online variations you may play.
-The objective of the players is to form the highest-ranking qualifying hand, listed in the paytable.
-The majority of video poker variants utilize a standard deck containing 52 cards.
-The only exceptions to this rule are the Joker Wild variants where the Joker serves as a replacement for other cards and thus, enables players to improve their hand.
+The objective is to form the highest-ranking qualifying hand listed in the paytable.
+The majority of video poker variants utilise a standard deck containing 52 cards.
+The only exceptions are the Joker Wild variants, in which the Joker serves as a replacement for other cards and thus enables players to improve their hand.

-In many instances, the lowest-ranking hand is a pair of jack or higher like aces, kings or queens, but of course, it all depends on which video poker variant you have chosen.
+In many instances, the lowest-ranking hand is a pair of jacks or higher, such as queens, kings or aces, but, of course, it all depends on which video poker variant you have chosen.
 In stark contrast to regular poker, there is no dealer’s hand and players are not competing against each other.

 Video poker enables players to bet anywhere between one and five coins per hand.
-Once you have selected the coin value and number of coins you want to bet, you need to hit the Deal button, after which, you will be dealt five random cards.
-When you evaluate the strength of the hand you have, you can choose which cards to hold and which ones to discard.
-Then, you need to click the Deal button again, so that the discarded cards are randomly replaced with new ones from the remaining deck.
+Once you have selected the coin value and the number of coins you wish to wager, you need to hit the Deal button, after which you will be dealt five random cards.
+When you evaluate the strength of your hand, you can choose which cards to hold and which to discard.
+Then you need to click the Deal button again so that the discarded cards are randomly replaced with new ones from the remaining deck.

-Once your cards are replaced, the game will pay you out on winning hands according to the paytable.
-In many cases, the ranking of the hands coincides with that in standard casino poker, with players being able to form Royal Flush, Straight Flush, Four of a Kind, Full House, Flush, Three of a Kind, and Two Pairs.
-Make sure you get well acquainted with these rankings before you proceed to make any real-money bets on video poker.
+Once your cards are replaced, the game will pay you on winning hands according to the paytable.
+In many cases, the ranking of the hands coincides with that in standard casino poker, with players being able to form a Royal Flush, Straight Flush, Four of a Kind, Full House, Flush, Three of a Kind and Two Pair.
+Make sure you familiarise yourself with these rankings before you proceed to make any real-money bets on video poker.

-Some online variants of the game, like those created by popular developers Betsoft and Playtech, enable players to double their profits on winning hands.
-In order to do so, players need to select an additional card which is higher than that of the virtual “dealer”.
+Some online variants of the game, such as those created by the popular developers Betsoft and Playtech, enable players to double their profits on winning hands.
+To do so, players need to select an additional card which is higher than that of the virtual “dealer”.
 Those who draw a higher card will have their winnings doubled or even tripled.

 Reading the Video Poker Paytable

-One of the biggest advantages of playing video poker stems from the fact you will not have to struggle to evaluate your final hand as the game will automatically do it for you.
-The paytable is, in fact, the most important feature of the entire game since it indicates the profits players collect on winning hands.
+One of the biggest advantages of playing video poker stems from the fact that you will not have to struggle to evaluate your final hand, as the game will automatically do it for you.
+The paytable is, in fact, the most important feature of the entire game because it indicates the profits players collect on winning hands.
 Strangely enough, a great number of players overlook its importance.

 You may notice there is a vast difference in the payouts for a Royal Flush when the player has bet four or five credits.
 In many variants of the game, a Royal Flush pays out 1,000 credits for four-coin bets, while winners receive 4,000 credits for this hand if they have bet five coins.
 This usually serves as an incentive for players to bet the maximum number of credits allowed in a given game.

-Players, who are new to video poker, should learn to recognise the so-called “full-pay” games because even minutes reductions in the payback influences the overall chances of walking away on profit.
-Gambling operators are rather smart in this respect as sometimes they manage to “disguise” the reduction with an overall drop in payouts of lower-ranking hands which have a higher probability of winning while boosting the payouts of higher-ranking hands which occur on rare occasions only.
-Do have in mind that the probability of hitting a Royal Flush is minuscule at 0.000154%.
-Meanwhile, if you play a video poker game where the Royal Flush pays out 4,700 credits for five-coin bets instead of 4,000, this will improve your overall payback by 0.35% only.
-That is why, you should always check the payouts on lower-ranking hands as well.
+Players who are new to video poker should learn to recognise the so-called “full-pay” games, because even minute reductions in the payback influence the overall chances of walking away with a profit.
+Gambling operators are rather smart in this respect, as sometimes they manage to “disguise” the reduction with an overall drop in payouts for lower-ranking hands, which have a higher probability of winning, while boosting the payouts of higher-ranking hands, which occur only on rare occasions.
+Bear in mind that the probability of hitting a Royal Flush is minuscule at 0.000154%.
+Meanwhile, if you play a video poker game where the Royal Flush pays out 4,700 credits for five-coin bets instead of 4,000, this will improve your overall payback by only 0.35%.
+That is why you should always check the payouts on lower-ranking hands as well.

 Jacks or Better Paytable